Meijer: Store design

 Some stores built in the 1960s and 1970s, including a since-demolished location on Pierson Road in Mount Morris Township, Michigan (which marked the chain's entry into the Flint market in 1972), included a balcony, containing service tenants such as a barber shop and nail salon.
-During the late 1990s, McDonald's restaurants also operated inside Meijer stores, primarily in those with balconies, though some locations without balconies like Taylor, Michigan and the location on Alexis Road in Toledo, Ohio also had McDonald's locations; in addition, the first stores in the Detroit area featured a short-lived fast food concept called Thrifty's Kitchen, which also operated a standalone location in front of the Meijer on Alpine Avenue in Walker.
+During the late 1990s, McDonald's restaurants also operated inside Meijer stores, primarily in those with balconies, though some locations without balconies like Taylor, Michigan; Muncie, Indiana; Wyoming, Michigan, and the location on Alexis Road in Toledo, Ohio, also had McDonald's locations; in addition, the first stores in the Detroit area featured a short-lived fast food concept called Thrifty's Kitchen, which also operated a standalone location in front of the Meijer in Walker.
 Most stores feature a sit-down café, while some also feature a Starbucks coffee shop or a Subway restaurant.
 Stores built between 1989 and 1993 featured a curved wall of windows that ran along the area between the entrances, examples include many early locations in Ohio and the Midland, Michigan store (many of these such stores have since been renovated into the current exterior design described below).

 Early in the 1990s, Meijer developed new integrated prototypes for their rollouts.
 One example was the "whimsical" design prototype introduced with the 1994 expansion into Indiana.
 Different shapes and roofing designs created the facade of the building.
 Most notable was the yellow pineapple constructed from yellow ceramic brick and glass blocks.
 The different shapes on the facade were to introduce Meijer to Indiana as a "store of discovery".